DBraun/DawDreamer/README.md

 ## API

-Proper documentation will be created eventually, but in the meantime look at more examples:
+API documentation is in active development [here](https://ccrma.stanford.edu/~braun/dawdreamer), but in the meantime look at more examples:

 ```python
 import dawdreamer as daw